IAmMoltony/pixiv-monitor/README.md

 ## Authentication

+It's best to create a separate Pixiv account if you want to use the site in the browser without hitting a rate limit.

 Copy `.env.example` as `.env` and set the `ACCESS_TOKEN` and `REFRESH_TOKEN`.
 These are your Pixiv API tokens.

 The `.env` file should now look like this: